Barn Door Hardware Buying Guide

 Interior Barn Door Hardware Buying Guide

-You've decided that you want to save space and add some style by installing a barn door or two in your home.
-Maybe you have salvaged an old door from an actual barn, or purchased a prefabricated door, or even built your own.
-No matter the case, your door requires a unique set of hardware to properly install it, and many options are available in terms of style and appearance.
-We'll get you familiar with the barn door hardware that you need, and guide you to make the perfect choice that will really set your barn door apart from the rest.
+So you decided to save some space and add some style by installing a barn door in your home.
+Whether you salvaged an old door from an actual barn, purchased a prefabricated door, or even built your own, your door requires a unique set of hardware to properly install it.

-The hardware that is necessary for installing a barn door comprises of seven main components: a track, rollers, hangers, door guides, jump blocks, standoffs, and stops.
-Each piece of hardware serves an important purpose to ensure proper door functionality, but more importantly to guarantee safety.
-Confirm that any barn door hardware kit that you purchase includes all components, aside from any other nuts, bolts, and brackets that may be provided.
+The hardware necessary for installing a barn door comprises of seven main components: a track, rollers, hangers, door guides, jump blocks, standoffs, and stops.
+Each piece of hardware serves to ensure proper door functionality and guarantee safety.

 Roller